drj11/zontem0/discussion.md

 month.
 The gross features of this station-count graph are discussed in [LAWRIMOREETAL2011].
 Compared to the Northern hemisphere, the Southern hemisphere has far fewer stations, and those stations are generally established later.
-Data is particularly sparse in the Southermost zones.
+Data is particularly sparse in the Southernmost zones.
 Zone 1 (53°S to 64°S) has no stations until the first decade of the 1900s when Base Orcadas, WMO 88968, was established and Grytviken, WMO 88903, was settled.
 Zone 0 (64°S to 90°S) has no stations until